Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-We now introduce some well known classes, in term of which the index of the Weyl operator will be expressed.
-First we take a bundle with group $U(n)$, so the curvature $\Omega$ is a hermitian matrix of two forms.
-The the total Chern class is defined as
+We have all the basic ingredients now to introduce some well-known characteristic classes.
+Let us first consider a bundle with group~$\mbox{U}(n)$, so the curvature $\Omega$ is a Hermitian matrix of two-forms.
+The total Chern class is defined as